ericvanlare/Traffic-Sign-Recognition-Library/README.md

 # Traffic-Sign-Recognition-Library
-A collection of utilities to promote growth in open source traffic sign recognition
+A collection of utilities to promote growth in open source traffic sign recognition.
+For now this collection is limited to just dataset generation, but in the future expect more utilities to help anyone get started with traffic sign recognition and detection.

 Prereqs:
  - Google API credentials.
 Add these to creds.py as `dev_key`